roman-corgi/corgidrp/README.md

 ```
 Then you can import `corgidrp` like any other python package!

-The installation will create a configuration file in your home directory called `.corgidrp`.
+The installation will create a configuration folder in your home directory called `.corgidrp`.
-That configuration directory will be used to locate things on your computer such as the location of the calibration database.
+That configuration directory will be used to locate things on your computer such as the location of the calibration database and the pipeline configuration file.
+The configuration files stores setting such as whether to track each individual error term added to the noise.

 ## How to Contribute